-Usually, the only details you will need for the Quick Start wizard to get you online are your login (often in the form of username@ispname), your password and the encapsulation type.
+Usually, the only information you need for the Quick Start Wizard in order to get you online is your login information.
+Your ISP shall have supplied all the details you need.
 In additional, you have the option to provide specific DNS as your desire, or check the Enable box to get the DNS automatically from your ISP.